Once a blue-collar necessity, public bathhouses struggle to remain relevant in China’s cities today

 Instead, the moniker inspired mostly mockery due to the industry’s seedier modern associations.
 While it’s perfectly possible to have a chaste soak with friends, bathhouses are commonly associated with prostitution and corruption today.
 Luxury spas are notorious for their “side services,” and even the most basic neighborhood washing house is assumed to have a discreet trade in sex on the side.

 It was probably during the heyday of the “low-end” baths that its older gatekeepers suffered the most.
 In the Mao years, the bourgeois attitude that Yi had railed against fell deeply out of fashion.
-Biandechi, a notoriously high-end Shanghai establishment with more than 200 staff for six bathing areas, was nationalized in 1956; entrance fees were heavily subsidized, and the swanky quarters on the third floor were converted into cheap lodgings.
+Yudechi, a notoriously high-end Shanghai establishment with more than 200 staff for six bathing areas, was nationalized in 1956; entrance fees were heavily subsidized, and during the Cultural Revolution, the swanky quarters on the third floor were converted into cheap lodgings.

 While purveyors of classical culture were taking a hit, though, a new batch of bathing facilities was being established that would ingrain the idea of the bath as a northern habit.
 During the 1950s, millions of workers were deployed to 156 sites designated as key locales for spurring China’s productivity, a third of which were in Dongbei.
 These self-sufficient factory towns offered cradle-to-grave services for their dense population of workers, from schools to cinemas, canteens, self- branded foods and essentials, newspapers, and of course, bathhouses.